 Many women undergo treatment for these symptoms, including Hormone Replacement Therapy (HRT).

-- The Pituitary Foundation - Your hormones
+- The Pituitary Foundation - The pituitary gland and conditions explained

 - Health Guidance - List of human hormones and their importance